F5Networks/marathon-bigip-ctlr/README.md

 Use the --partition argument multiple times to specify multiple BIG-IP partitions to be managed (e.g. --partition foo --partition bar).

+### Partitions

+The partitions managed by f5-marathon-lb must already exist, and f5-marathon-lb can manage any partitions except "Common".

+f5-marathon-lb takes ownership of certain resource types in the partitions it is given to manage, and modifications to these resource types in other ways (GUI, REST, etc) than via f5-marathon-lb will lead to unpredictable behavior.

+The resource types managed by f5-marathon-lb are:

+ - Virtual Servers
+ - Pools
+ - Pool Members
+ - Nodes
+ - Health Monitors
+ - Application Services

+To prevent conflict with f5-marathon-lb for any user-managed items, these should be configured within partitions not managed by f5-marathon-lb (e.g. "Common").

 ### Application Labels

 Applications to be managed by f5-marathon-lb are identified and configured via their _Marathon Labels_.
 Some labels are specified _per service port_.
 These are denoted with the `{n}` parameter in the label key, where `{n}` corresponds to the service port index, beginning at `0`.